-Pumpkin Oatmeal Cream Pies is a fluffy marshmallow filling sandwiched between two soft, spiced pumpkin oatmeal cookies for a cozy and delicious treat!
+Pumpkin Spice Oatmeal Cream Pies is a fluffy marshmallow filling sandwiched between two soft, spiced pumpkin oatmeal cookies for a cozy and delicious treat!
 Yes, these sandwich cookies scream Fall, but I love them any time of the year!
 Even the pumpkin oatmeal cookies stand on their own as wonderfully delicious cookies year-round!
 If you love these pumpkin oatmeal cream pies, you will definitely want to try my classic oatmeal cookies, too!
 They’re just as soft, chewy, and full of flavor–a tested and perfected recipe!

 Pumpkin Oatmeal Cream Pies in a loaf pan on a wooden table from overhead.